-If you're migrating from a version of WYMeditor before 1.0, the differences are explained in the migration documentation on No More Skin Auto-loading.
+If you're migrating from a version of WYMeditor before 1.0, the differences are explained in the migration documentation on migration-to-1-skin-auto-loading.

 Third-party Skins and Skins in Development

 When doing WYMeditor development or using a non-bundled skin, your desired skin won't be included in the single bundles of WYMeditor javascript and CSS.
 To use a skin then, simply include the appropriate CSS and Javascript files on the page before you initialize the editor.